konfuzio-ai/konfuzio-sdk/docs/sdk/examples/regex_based_annotations/index.md

 ## Create Regex-based Annotations

-Let's see a simple example of how can we use the `konfuzio_sdk` package to get information on a Project and to post Annotations.
+In this guide, we'll show you how to use Python and Regular Expressions (Regex) to automatically identify and annotate specific text patterns within a Document.
+Let's say we have a Document, and we want to highlight every instance of the term "Musterstraße", which might represent a specific street name or location.
+Our task is to find this term, label it as "Lohnart", and associate it with the 'Brutto-Bezug' Label Set.

-You can follow the example below to post Annotations of a certain word or expression in the first Document uploaded.
+You can follow the example below to post Annotations of a certain word or expression in an uploaded Document.

 .. literalinclude:: /sdk/boilerplates/test_regex_based_annotations.py
    :language: python